 You can apply this method on your own to ease your pain.
 Doctors may also ask you to do it at first.
 But if this doesn’t work, or the infection returns in a few days, the doctor will then get to further check-ups and medications.
 You can follow the basics here-

 Usually, Acute Sinusitis is caused by a common cold.
 And the causing factor is a virus.
 In that case, antibiotics won’t work.
-But the doctor will check for the secondary infection, which means whether the blockage of mucous grew bacteria in it.
-If you have a secondary infection, then you’ll be prescribed antibiotics, along with pain killers for headaches and facial pains.
+But the doctor will check for secondary infection, which means whether the blockage of mucous grew bacteria in it.
+If you have a secondary infection, then you’ll be prescribed antibiotics, along with painkillers for headaches and facial pains.
 You may have to take some decongestants.
-But for that inhaling vapour is the best option.
+But for that inhaling vapor is the best option.

 When to seek medical care?